Syncing Data into Typesense

 In addition to the above strategies, you could also do a re-index of your entire dataset on say a nightly basis, just to make sure any gaps in the synced data due to schema validation errors, network issues, failed retries etc are addressed and filled.

-You want to use the Collection Alias feature to do a reindex without any downtime into a new collection and then switch the alias over to the new collection.
+You could use the Collection Alias feature to do a reindex into a new collection and then switch the alias over to the new collection.
+Or you can use the Bulk Import API with action=upsert, along with the Delete by Query endpoint on an existing collection and reimport your existing dataset.

 # Tips when importing data